RibbonCommunications/webrtc-js-sdk/tutorials/Configurations.md

 The first step for any application is to initialize the SDK.
 When doing this, you can customize certain features by providing a configurations object.

 The WebRTC JS SDK's configuration object is separated by feature, and is provided to the WebRTC Factory as seen in the example below, as a sample.
-To use an alternative configuration (e.g. a default one), or to further modify any of its properties, see the 'Example Configurations' section, below.

 ```javascript
 // Initialize an instance of the SDK.